trustpilot/slack-trustpilot/README.md

 ## How does it work?

 Once deployed and authorized on your Slack domain, the app creates a bot user and adds a new slash command which will enable you to ask for the latest review (e.g `/trustpilot latest` or `/trustpilot 5 stars` if you want to see a 5-star review).
 The latest unanswered review will then be displayed, along with a "Reply" button.
-If you want to reply, the robot will create a thread where you can write your reply and send it.
-Don't worry!
-You can delete and edit messages as you please before pushing the "Send reply" button.
+If you want to reply, the app will create a dialog box where you can compose your reply and send it.

 It's as easy as demonstrated by these screenshots!